hassnshahir/emotion_detection/README.md

 To run the project, make sure you have the following dependencies installed:
-Python 3.x
-TensorFlow
-OpenCV (cv2)
-Matplotlib
-Numpy
-Keras
+Python 3.x, TensorFlow, OpenCV (cv2), Matplotlib, Numpy, and Keras

 Usage